Gold Nutrition Supreme Gainers Review

 You find the official label here.

-So, is this good or bad?
+So is this good or bad?

-Too many carbohydrates and too few proteins.
+There are too many carbohydrates and not enough proteins.

 Supreme Gainers uses several sources of carbohydrates, the main one being Maltodextrin.